 Shake and Wood Shingles

-Wood is an organic material and is susceptible to pests, insects, and rot.
-Shake tends to last longer than regular wood shingles, but any wooden roofing material will have the shortest lifespan among common roofing materials.
-A good wooden roof will probably need replacing after 20 years of use, so plan for this when installing your new one!
+Wood is a very organic material and can attract pests, insects, or rot.
+Usually, shake lasts longer than regular wood shingles, but any wooden roof has the shortest lifespan among common building materials.
+A good-quality wood roof will probably need replacing after 20 years of use, so plan for this when installing your new one!

 Tips on How to Make Your Roof Last Longer